MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 - "@azure Where can I find metrics and logs?"
 - "@azure I want to see all the error messages in the logs."
-- "@azure I'm seeing errors with my app, look at the logs to find out why"
+- "@azure I'm seeing errors with my app, look at the logs to find out why."
 - "@azure Why are my clients being disconnected so often?"
 - "@azure Why did my last deployment fail?"
 - "@azure Help me analyze my app for high CPU usage."